 How to Plan a Getaway on a Budget

-Planning a trip on a budget is possible if you know how and where to save money.
+Planning a getaway on a budget is possible if you know how and when to save money.
 A getaway can be a short road trip nearby, a weekend relaxing on the beach, or a two week trip to South America.
 Either way, taking a getaway from work on a budget is possible, and there are many ways you can save money on your trips so you can travel more.
 This guide will walk you through how to plan a getaway on a budget, from choosing your destination to booking your flights and accommodation.

 1. Choose Your Destination